davarques/Air-Quality-API-Project/README.md

 However, with the environment worsening, factors like air quality and pollution are definitely good decision-making points to take into account when opening new offices or business locations.

+## Script / Usage 💻

+This script allows you to analyze Air Quality data for different locations, aiding decisions about office locations.

+Here's what you can do:

+1. **Analyze Air Quality**: Investigate the historic or current air quality of existing offices.
+2. **Explore New Locations**: Input city details to assess air quality for potential new offices.
+3. **Make Informed Decisions**: Utilize air quality insights to decide on office locations.
+4. **Country Insights**: Obtain key country metrics such as Minimum Wage, Unemployment or Education rate.
+5. **Geographical Details**: Retrieve cities' longitude and latitude coordinates for air quality consultation.

 ## Project Overview 📋

 In this study, we are assessing a specific scenario to simulate a study of deciding where to open a new office.
 The information we have for this case is: